nhorro/drone-mission-planner/doc/DeveloperGuide.md

 ### Runtime flow

 1. **App entry (`public/app.js`)** – Creates a lightweight event bus, initializes the mode controller and map, and instantiates the pager shell once the shared `State` singleton is ready.【F:public/app.js†L1-L41】
 2. **State management (`public/state.js`)** – Exposes the global `State` API backed by `Model`.
-It manages undo/redo stacks, validation constants, persistence to `localStorage`, and publishes plan updates to subscribers (including the map renderer and feature panels).【F:public/state.js†L1-L114】
+It manages undo/redo stacks, validation constants, persistence to `localStorage`, and publishes plan updates to subscribers (including the map renderer and feature panels).【F:public/state.js†L1-L178】
 3. **Model & geometry (`public/model.js`, `public/geo.js`)** – Handle plan data structures and calculations (flight totals, geometry helpers).
 These are consumed by `State`, `MapView`, and feature controllers.
-4. **Map layer (`public/map.js`)** – Owns the Leaflet map instance, renders placemarks/POIs/zones from `State`, and responds to user interactions routed through the active mode.
+4. **Map layer (`public/map.js`)** – Owns the Leaflet map instance, renders placemarks/POIs/zones from `State`, and responds to user interactions routed through the active mode.【F:public/map.js†L1-L112】
-5. **Mode controller (`public/ui/mode-controller.js`)** – Switches between waypoint, POI, and zone editing modes, coordinating UI state with `MapView` and `State`.
+5. **Mode controller (`public/ui/mode-controller.js`)** – Switches between waypoint, POI, and zone editing modes, coordinating UI state with `MapView` and `State`.【F:public/ui/mode-controller.js†L1-L76】
 6. **Pager shell (`public/ui/pager.js`)** – Renders the tabbed side panel.
 Each tab corresponds to a lazy-loaded feature module under `public/features/` that provides its own HTML panel and controller lifecycle hooks.【F:public/ui/pager.js†L1-L118】

+### `State` vs `Model`

+`State` is the mutable façade exposed to the rest of the UI.
+It orchestrates undo/redo, persists autosaves, tracks the active selection, and broadcasts plan changes via `onChange` subscribers.【F:public/state.js†L1-L178】 `Model` (see `public/model.js`) holds the normalized mission data and pure operations that mutate it (adding, updating, deleting placemarks/POIs/zones). `State` delegates to these helpers and then emits notifications so the map, feature panels, and totals stay in sync.
+Adjust `Model` when you need to change how data is stored or validated; adjust `State` when you need to alter lifecycle behavior (undo, selection, persistence, notification timing).

 ## Feature modules